A Linear Regression Line is a straight line that best fits the prices between a starting price point and an ending price point.

 The Linear Regression Line is mainly used to determine trend direction.
 A chart of AT&T (T) stock is given below:

-Traders usually view the Linear Regression Line as the fair value price for the future, stock, or forex currency pair.
-When prices deviate above or below, traders may expect prices to go back towards the Linear Regression Line.
+Traders usually view the Linear Regression Line as the fair value price for the future, stock, or forex currency pair (major or cross).
+When prices deviate above or below, traders may expect prices to move back towards the Linear Regression Line.

 A useful technical analysis charting indicator that uses a Linear Regression Line is the Linear Regression Channel (see: Linear Regression Channel), which gives more objective potential buy and sell signals based on price volatility.